Book Character Name Ideas: 90+ Names by Genre

 Theodora Ashby

-Greek in origin meaning "gift of God," softened by a quintessentially English surname.
-This name suits a woman navigating the constraints of Georgian society while secretly funding scientific expeditions or running an underground printing press
+Greek in origin and meaning "gift of God," softened by a very English surname.
+This name suits a woman working within the constraints of Georgian society while secretly funding expeditions or running an underground press

 - 5